farhiya14/data-academy-serverless-example/README.md

 1. Select `n` for allowing monitoring services.
 1. Select `n` for setting AWS credentials.

 This will generate a new directory, containing an `.npmignore`, `handler.py` and `serverless.yml` file.
-However, this repository is structured slightly differently by removing `.npmignore` and moving `serverless.yml` to the top-level directory.
+However, this repository is structured slightly differently by moving `serverless.yml` to the top-level directory.
 This is so you can define multiple services for a project.
 You can see this with the two example service directories that have been setup inside the `src` folder.
+Delete the directory that `serverless` generated for you`.

 - The `handler.py` file is the entry point for your service.
 - The `serverless.yml` file is used to define the infrastructure of your service(s).